The Macomb Health Equity Council

 The Macomb Health Equity Council (MHEC) was established in August 2022 as part of a statewide initiative, funded by the Michigan Department of Health and Human Services (MDHHS) Office of Equity and Minority Health (OEMH) in partnership with the Michigan Public Health Institute (MPHI), designed to help combat health disparities in underserved and rural areas across the state.

-One of 11 regional health advisory councils, the MHEC plans and coordinates activities that promote health equity in communities of color, particularly those for whom health disparities have been magnified by the COVID-19 pandemic, address regional social determinants of health needs, and improve access to quality health care.
-The Judson Center serves as the backbone organization to support MHEC’s formation and implementation of its community-driven goals.
+One of 11 regional health advisory councils, the MHEC plans and coordinates activities that promote health equity in racial and ethnic communities, particularly those for whom health disparities have been magnified by the COVID-19 pandemic, address regional social determinants of health needs, and improve access to quality health care.
+Judson Center serves as the backbone organization to support MHEC’s formation and implementation of its community-driven goals.

-- A reduction in COVID-19 disparities in impacted communities specifically among Michigan’s five racial ethnic minority populations:
+- A reduction in COVID-19 disparities in impacted communities specifically among Michigan’s five racial and ethnic populations:

 - African Americans.